How do I contact college athletic coaches to try and get recruited?

 I recently got an email from a student asking how they should contact a coach.
 They asked via email or formal letter?
 The easy answer is as follows.
 Fill out the online recruit form found on most college websites which will capture your academic and contact information.
 Follow up with an email introducing yourself to the coach and alerting them that you recently filled out the online recruit form.
 Don’t bombard them with worthless stats that tell them virtually nothing about you as a person or as an athlete but describe yourself as a person, an athlete, a student and tell them why you are interested in their school and program.
 Then follow up with a phone call to the coach to see what the next step might be in possibly getting considered for recruitment.
 You CANNOT get recruited off of one online form, an email, or a phone call, so don’t even try!
 The point of contact is simply to introduce yourself to a coaching staff, to express your interest in their school and program, and to see how you could possibly be considered for recruitment.

-If it is not the appropriate time for the coach to call you back, (click the link for contact rules) they may not be able to, but you can keep calling on your dime as often as you want!
+If it is not the appropriate time for the coach to call you back as NCAA Contact Rules dictate when they can, they may not be able to, but you can keep calling on your dime as often as you want!
 The bigger picture here is not HOW you contact the coach, but what research you have done prior to contacting coaches and what you have to offer.
 If you aren’t qualified academically to be accepted to a particular school or you aren’t gifted enough athletically to play at a particular school, then no form of contact will get you recruited at that school!
 You can rent a plane and fly over the coach’s field with a banner that says “RECRUIT ME” and it won’t make a bit of difference if you aren’t qualified.
 How you contact a coach is so far down on the list of important recruiting steps you need to take before you even consider contacting any coach!

 Before you contact any coach via email, letter, fax, phone, smoke signals, etc., try and answer yes to the following 7 questions.